Skip to content

 Function Description: Deletes records that match the specified conditions.

-Return Value: boolean, indicating whether the deletion was successful.
+Return Value: boolean, indicating whether the delete operation was successful.

 Parameter Description: